 “For some people it is quite hard to get their heads around the fact that there is no internal and external wall system like there is in traditional brick veneer homes.
 But I think we have a lot to learn from Europeans and should embrace what they’ve been developing and improving already for quite some time”-says Murray.

 This type of construction building is prefabricated and comes flat packed straight to site.
 With all boards marked it takes a day to assemble it up to the roof.
 This obviously is a huge saving on labor costs and means people don’t have a mess on their site for long term which is very appealing.
 Also, it could be a DIY project for a handy man with Owner Builder permit.
-“A DIY kit of granny flat Cyprus cost is $45,000 including a building and roofing (color of your choice).
+“A DIY kit of Cyprus cost is $45,000 including a building and roofing (color of your choice).
 If our team comes to install it, site prep and installation on raised sub-floor will cost you around $60,000 (subject to site inspections).
 I’d allow a total budget of around 90-95K for the building built, connected to all services, council fees for permits, flooring, kitchen, bathroom”- says Murray Fleming – “We do obligation free site inspections before we quote”.
 To book a visit, call (02) 6299 6735 or click here for other contact information.

 Tim Shaw interviews Murray Fleming about costs and affordable accommodation options for aged care or young adults.

-Cyprus granny flat has quite a history of being designed here in Oz by listening to Australians describing their dream cabins.
+Cyprus has quite a history of being designed here in Oz by listening to Australians describing their dream granny flats.
 Yes, we talked to people just like you and draw the dream cabin knowing how it had to look from outside combined with the most desirable floor plan layout.
 Sketches were sent to the team of designers and architects to complete the design and engineering.
 Then the new born model was manufactured in Europe from the best quality timber spruce sourced from FSC forests that grow in the Northern part of Scandinavia.

 Many Home Show visitors thought the building was made of Pine, fast growing tree so popular and common in warm climate countries.
 However, “the timber species these cabins are made of is far superior timber than a pine”- explained Murray Fleming, expert in timber Industry with experience of over 40 years.
 “We don’t have Spruce timber here in Australia and have little or no knowledge about it.
 Spruce trees grow in very cold climate conditions in far North regions of Europe and saving energy produce very little limbs.
 This makes timber strong, durable and easy to work with”- Murray said.